HomeBlogMarketingContent Marketing7 Great Pillar Page Examples

 What makes this a pillar piece?

-This post on optimizing your eCommerce site for Amazon acts as a crash course in amazon SEO, but encourages the reader to dig deeper with links to more niche topics like optimizing your listing on Amazon, and including Amazon product videos.
+This post on optimizing your Amazon store listings acts as a crash course in Amazon SEO, but encourages the reader to dig deeper with links to more niche topics like optimizing your listing on Amazon, and including Amazon product videos.

 What do we love about it?